 Above: The planting in the Centenary Garden at Chelsea this year was intended to reflect plant trends over the last 100 years which is perhaps why this iris, chosen by Roger Platts, has a more traditional look.

 The iris is invaluable in late May as it appears when bulbs are on the wane and before herbaceous planting has really taken off.

-Above: Like all the best plants, the bloom of an iris is just as good before it bursts open.
+Above: Like all the best plants, the bud of an iris is just as good before it bursts open.

 There is a bewildering array of bearded iris cultivars, never mind the clump-forming/bulbous/fleshy-rooted varieties which could keep you in irises for almost twelve months of the year.
 Bearded cultivars include dwarf, intermediate, tall and table.
 And not forgetting miniature table.